cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 represented by a target number (TN).
 He also describes the possible risks of failure and the rewards for success if applicable.
-It is totally possible that the Suit just tells the player his intent succedes.
+It is totally possible that the Suit just tells the player his intent succeeds.

 Besides the examples for difficulties the TNs have labels for the reason of being intuitive.
 Usually one can quickly grasp the concept of something being easy or nearly impossible.
-Just name the difficulty by label and look up the associated TN.
+Name the difficulty by label and look up the associated TN.
 After a time it will come naturally.

 ### Execute

-The last phase of resolving the spotlight is the execution of the "Intent", rolling the appropiate checks and resolve their outcome.
+The last phase of resolving the spotlight is the execution of the "Intent", rolling the appropriate checks and resolve their outcome.

 ## Spatial considerations

-During combat, it is important to keep track of the location of characters.
+During combat, it is important to track the locations of the characters.
 There are a multitude of ways of doing this.
 It can stay purely in the mind, be scribbled on a piece of paper or be mapped on a sophisticated battle map with pretty miniatures, either analogue or digital.
 This tracking is only done to support the narrative and keep things consistent.
 Characters have a move range to give an estimate of